-I am absolutely obsessed with these delicious Chocolate Chip Oatmeal Cookies!
-They have a slightly crisp exterior and a soft and chewy center with the most incredible sweet, nutty flavor and that wonderful texture of oatmeal in every bite.
-An easy, irresistible classic oatmeal cookie that will have everyone coming back for seconds!
+Delicious Chocolate Chip Oatmeal Cookies with a slightly crisp exterior and a soft and chewy center with the most incredible sweet, nutty flavor and that wonderful texture of oatmeal in every bite.
+An easy, irresistible treat that will have everyone coming back for seconds!

 Okay, these cookies are amazing!
 This is the best recipe for oatmeal cookies that I have ever tried!
 I did add in about 1/2 cup of chopped walnuts!
 Perfect!
 Thank you!